Ukrainian Second League: Post-season play-offs

-Post-season play-offs are not common feature of the Second League competition.
-Over the years there were several instances when clubs contested promotion or relegation berths.
+Until 2009, post-season play-offs were not a common feature of the Second League competition.
+Over the years, there have been several instances when clubs contested promotion or relegation berths.
 The first post-season feature consisted of a promotion mini-tournament that took place in July 1998 in Kyiv and Boryspil.
-It involved three group winners of the Second League and Bukovyna that placed 18th place in the First League.
-The tournament identified clubs which would qualify for the 1998–99 Ukrainian First League.
+It involved three group winners of the Second League and Bukovyna, which placed 18th in the First League.
+The tournament identified clubs that would qualify for the 1998–99 Ukrainian First League.